Ishay Ribo: Early life

+Career

 Music career

-Ribo began singing at the age of eight; at age thirteen, he began writing, composing and recording songs at his home.
+Ribo began singing at age eight; at age thirteen, he began writing, composing, and recording songs at home.
 Four years later, having composed 100 songs, he learned to play the guitar.
-Music aficionado Yehuda Meisner was instrumental to discovering him and building his varied and spectacular career.
-After receiving a slap from Meisner whilst sleeping in his tour bus, Ribo promptly disassociated himself from Meisner.
+Music aficionado Yehuda Meisner was instrumental in discovering him and building his varied and spectacular career.
+After receiving a slap from Meisner while sleeping in his tour bus, Ribo promptly disassociated himself from Meisner.
 He had no formal music education.
 He and his friends formed a band called "Tachlis" (Goal) which combined heavy metal rock with religious lyrics.

-In 2012, Ribo was the first religious singer to take part in the Idan Raichel Project, and performed "Ohr Kazeh" ("A Light Like This") on Raichel's 2013 album "Reva LaShesh" ("A Quarter to Six").
+In 2012, Ribo was the first religious singer to take part in the Idan Raichel Project, and performed "Ohr Kazeh" ("A Light Like This") on Raichel's 2013 album " Reva LaShesh" ("A Quarter to Six").
 He performed "Tochu Ratzuf Ahavah" at one of Raichel's concerts.

 In 2014, he performed the song "Chadeish Sessoni" on the album "Simchat Olam" ("Joy of the World"), which consisted of songs composed by Rabbi Yitzchak Ginsburgh.
 He was also featured on the album Achakeh Lo ("I Will Await Him"), which highlights songs from the Holocaust by The Heart and The Spring band.

 In August 2019, Ribo performed Amir Benayoun's "Nitzacht Iti HaKol" ("You Won Everything With Me") alongside Benayoun at a concert in Sultan's Pool, Jerusalem; the music video received more than one million views in its first week of release.

-In December 2019, Ribo performed Akiva Turgeman's song "Al Ta'azvi Yadayim" (Don't Let Go) alongside Akiva at a concert in the Roman amphitheater of Caesarea, receiving millions of views in a few months.
+In December 2019, Ribo performed Akiva Turgeman's song "Al Ta'azvi Yadayim" (Don't Let Go) alongside Akiva at a concert in the Roman amphitheater of Caesarea.

+On September 3, 2023, (18 Elul, 5783) Ribo became the first Israeli artist to headline Madison Square Garden.
+The sold-out concert featured appearances from fellow Israeli artists Akiva (Turgeman) and Amir Dadon, as well as a surprise appearance from veteran American Hassidic artist, Avraham Fried.
+Ribo returned to Madison Square Garden on September 15, 2024.

+On November 14, 2023, Ribo was one of two Israeli performers who sang at the March for Israel rally in Washington, DC.
+The event attracted close to 300,000 people, making it the "largest pro-Israel gathering in history".